 - 6 cups unsalted mixed nuts, such as almonds, walnuts, cashews, hazelnuts, peanuts, pecans, and pistachios

-- 1/3 cup brown sugar or coconut palm sugar
+- ⅓ cup brown sugar or coconut palm sugar or coconut palm sugar

-- 4 tsp chopped fresh rosemary reserve 1 tsp for sprinkling
+- 4 teaspoon chopped fresh rosemary reserve 1 teaspoon for sprinkling

-- Preheat oven to 325 degrees.
-Line a large rimmed baking sheet with parchment paper.
+- Preheat oven to 325°F. Line a large rimmed baking sheet with parchment paper.
 Place nuts in a large mixing bowl.

 - Pour over the nuts and toss until evenly coated.

 - Transfer to the lined baking sheet.
 Bake for 15-20 minutes, turning once, or until nuts are golden brown.
 Watch carefully, as they will burn easily.
 Let me say this again.
 Watch carefully, AS THEY WILL BURN EASILY.
-(That’s the voice of experience.
-They will continue to cook after you remove them from the oven.)
+(They will continue to cook after you remove them from the oven.)

 - Remove from oven and sprinkle remaining rosemary over nuts.
 Cool.
 Break into small clusters.
-Store in an air-tight container for a week or two.
+Store in an air-tight container for up to 2 weeks.